deepankardatta/blandr/cran-comments.md

 Compounding this is that the re-directs to my email have obviously failed.
 I have the same email inbox, and my work keeps on generating new addresses to point to this.
 To fix this I have change my email to a "home" address.
 If you feel that this is unsafe please do let me know.

 To address the issues in the check I have taken out of the DESCRIPTION file the imports for R6 as suggested.
-I have not done so for knitr as when running devtools::build() and devtools::check(), R notes that I need to declare knitr for the vignette builder.
+I have not done so for knitr and markdown as when running devtools::build() and devtools::check(), R notes that I need to declare knitr for the vignette builder.

 I note the errors on "blandr.dataset.fibre()" that a file couldn't be loaded because it was "403 Forbidden".
 I can load this from my own computer.
 The CRAN check page suggests that this dataset loads on linux and macos, but fails on Windows and development versions.
 I cannot explain this.
+I wonder if the issue is if that multiple builds of this have been tested, and have been trying to access the website, it has blocked it as a potential denial of service attack?

 The main purpose of this submission is to get the blandr package back onto CRAN for developers who need it.
 Then I will work on more permanent fixes.

+I have checked this builds on 2 MacOS computers.
+The devtools::check_win_devel() seems to return no errors.

+Re-submit 2024-06-09

 ## Final submission to CRAN for 0.5.1
 This is version 0.5.1 of "blandr"